masonmedia-projects/decentral/README.md

 1. Functional [Atomic] css: the site employs the atomic css approach where small, single purpose classes are used based on visual function.
 Classes are referenced once in the CSS then used repeatedly in the HTML for DRY code and the lightest possible stylesheets.

-*Note: while great for fast scaffolding and modular, resuable architecture, the HTML can get heavy with classes, specifically when it comes to spacing (padding and margin styles).
+*Note: while excellent for fast scaffolding and modular, resuable architecture, the HTML can get heavy with classes, specifically when it comes to spacing (padding and margin styles).
 Effort has been made to keep styles functional as much as possible, with added stylesheet classes only when necessary.
-See #4 for class order convention.
+See #3 for class order conventions.

 2. One stylesheet is used with an effort at organizing structure vertically based on relationship to HTML and page/section order.
 It starts with resets and global elements, proceeding to more specific styles.